Change your address, name, gender, residency, or birth date

 Retiree name changes

-Contact your retirement plan administrator (Department of Retirement Systems, Fidelity, or TIAA-CREF) for assistance changing your name in their records.
+Additionally, you should contact your retirement plan administrator (Department of Retirement Systems, Fidelity, or TIAA-CREF) for assistance changing your name in their records.

 Change your gender